 Could the cost of a single business permit in Kenya be too expensive?
 We will find that out in a few.

-A single business permit is important in ensuring that a business complies with the established rules for that specific type of business.
-The procedure for obtaining a business permit is the same but the cost might vary depending on the size, type, and location of the business.
+A single business permit is vital in ensuring that a business complies with the established rules for that specific type of business.
+The procedure for obtaining a business permit is the same, but the cost might vary depending on the size, model, and location of the company.

-Individuals who intend to obtain a new business permit should go to the ward office and obtain a BR-1 form.
+Individuals who intend to obtain a new business permit should go to the ward office and get a BR-1 form, or you can download them online.

 - Fill the form and give it back to the ward licensing officer.

-- The officer pays your business a visit within 1-3 days to verify the business.
+- The officer visits your business within 1-3 days to verify the company.

 - The information obtained by the inspection team determines the fees to charge for the permit.

-- This is followed by the generation of an invoice bill and payment is made to the cash office.
+- The generation of an invoice bill follows this, and payment is made to the cash office.

 - Application fee – Kshs.
 200